Analytix-Software-Tools/ftm-cloud/README.md

 controllers generally connect with services which manage the interaction with the database.

 # Generating Client
+Generation of client files is supported through the use of OpenAPI generator, which analyzes the resulting spec as defined from your endpoints and spawns a client for use with any frontend application.

 If you need to generate a client, you can do so by running the following commands:

 ```console